-This prospectus relates to the offer and sale of an aggregate of 61,500 shares of the common stock of The Hain Celestial Group, Inc. by the selling stockholder listed under the heading "Selling Stockholder."
-We issued these shares to the selling stockholder in connection with our acquisition of Yves Veggie Cuisine Inc. on June 8, 2001.
+This prospectus relates to the offer and sale of an aggregate of 532,765 shares of the common stock of The Hain Celestial Group, Inc. by the selling stockholder listed under the heading "Selling Stockholder."
+We issued these shares in connection with our acquisition of substantially all the assets in the United States and the United Kingdom of Imagine Foods, Inc. and Imagine Foods (UK) Limited, which we completed on December 2, 2002.

 Our common stock is traded on the Nasdaq National Market under the symbol HAIN.
-The last reported sales price of our common stock as reported by the Nasdaq National Market System on July 27, 2001 was \$24.42 per share.
+The last reported sales price of our common stock as reported by the Nasdaq National Market System on January 6, 2003 was \$15.38 per share.